The files in this directory are used to generate a custom icon library using

 represent portfolios then you only need to update the alias here and

-then all references to the portfolio
+then all references to the portfolio icon in your code will result

 in the new icon being used.